oktadev/okta-blog/_source/_posts/2022-04-19-jhipster-digital-ocean.md

 Before working on the application, you need to install JHipster.
 The classical way of working with JHipster is to do a local installation with NPM, follow the instructions at [jhipster.tech](https://www.jhipster.tech/installation/#local-installation-with-npm-recommended-for-normal-users).

-For this tutorial, start from the `reactive-jhipster` example in the `java-microservices-examples` repository on [GitHub](https://github.com/oktadeveloper/java-microservices-examples).
+For this test, start from the `reactive-jhipster` example in the `java-microservices-examples` repository on [GitHub](https://github.com/oktadeveloper/java-microservices-examples).
 The example is a JHipster  reactive microservices architecture with Spring Cloud Gateway and Spring WebFlux, Vue as the client framework and Gradle as the build tool.

 ```shell
 git clone https://github.com/oktadeveloper/java-microservices-examples.git